 The Board of Directors is comprised of a majority of independent directors as defined by the NYSE listing standards and the Board's Corporate Governance Guidelines.
 All of the Board committees are comprised entirely of independent directors.
-The Board also believes that director refreshment is an important component of good corporate governance, and in March 2022, nominated two new directors.

 Graham recognizes that effectively managing enterprise risks is critically important to the long-term success of our business.
 Management is responsible for our company's day-to-day risk management activities.
 Our company relies on a comprehensive risk management process to aggregate, monitor, measure, and manage risks.
 While we exercise oversight, we do not have full control over our supply chain nor the suppliers we do business with; however, we continually seek to partner with suppliers that share common values and a shared commitment to our ESG objectives.